-- Average daily A&E attendances were a little higher in October and the percentage of patients spending less than four hours in A&E decreased slightly over the month.
-The number of patients spending more than 12 hours in A&E increased compared to September.
+Average daily A&E attendances decreased since the previous month, but were the highest of any October on record.
+The percentage of patients spending less than 4 hours in A&E decreased slightly from the previous month and is the lowest on record.
+The number of patients spending more than 12 hours in A&E decreased from last month’s record high, while average waiting times in A&E remain broadly consistent over the year.

-NHS activity and performance summary: September and October 2018 , file type: PDF, file size: 495 KB
+NHS activity and performance summary, September and October 2019 , file type: PDF, file size: 556 KB

 Datasets and interactive tools